How do 529 Plans Affect Financial Aid?

 - It is owned by a parent or a dependent student.

 - In either case, the 529 account will only be counted at a maximum of 5.64%.
-In other words, the EFC calculation assumes the family will use a maximum of 5.64% of their 529 account to pay for college.
+In other words, the SAI calculation assumes the family will use a maximum of 5.64% of their 529 account to pay for college.

 - If the parent also owns a 529 plan for another child, this may also be considered as a parental asset based on a range of factors.
 Learn more here.